Spreadsheets

 • Persisted with --save.
 Pass --save to the CLI and the modified workbook is written back to the file when the script returns.

-This means your agent can write a script that tries an edit, lints it, and decides whether to commit — without ever risking the on-disk file.
+This means a script can try an edit, lint it, and decide whether to commit before the on-disk file is overwritten.

 Reads, writes, and access tracking